fowlerk/ESP8266-Color-Weather-Station-v8/README.md

 This version of the project was written specifically for the WeMos Mini D1 with the 2.2" color LCD display based on the ILI9341 controller that squix78 used.

+**Note, 7-Apr-2018:  I have made significant changes to the code base since this initial release; check out v11d in this repository: https://github.com/fowlerk/ESP8266-Color-Weather-Station-v11d, or for a newer touchscreen version, v15 here:  https://github.com/fowlerk/ESP8266-Color-Weather-Station-Touchscreen-v15.**

 ##  Contributed Libraries (and links)

 (*** Added 03/16/17 ***)